dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  It is more shameful to distrust our friends than to be deceived by them.
+  The fool doth think he is wise, but the wise man knows himself to be a fool.
 </pre>
 The Daily Quote will be updated automatically every 20 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
 ## 🌟 Experiences (891 days)